frankielc/spring-boot-vue-template/readme.md

 #### On development mode how are things in sync?

-Vue builds and exports files to folder `dist/static`.
+Vue builds and exports files to folder `dist/`.

 Spring picks those files up when packaging.

-While developing sync between `dist/static` and `target/classes/...` is done by gulp watchers.
+While developing, sync between `dist/` (managed by Vue) and `target/classes/...` (read by Spring), is done by gulp watchers.